Image source: Photospin.com

-If you had a banner year last year, first, congratulations and second, finding all of the legal deductions you can is essential to lowering your tax bill.
+If you had a banner year last year, first, congratulations and second, finding all of the legal deductions you can take is essential to lowering your tax bill.
 Don’t lie - don't even exaggerate.
 Do make sure that you take advantage of all of the deductions that are available to you.
 Have you thought of these?

 1. Home Office